apache/whimsy/DOCKER.md

 * `rake docker:up`
 * visit `http://localhost:1999/` in your favorite browser

+To get a shell on the container, open a terminal console in the work directory and run `rake docker:exec`.

 Note: the `rake docker:update svn:update git:pull` step will take a long time as it will need to download and install all of the Ubuntu packages, Ruby gems, build and install Passenger, checkout numerous svn repositories and two git